Updated: 11/3/20 | November 3rd, 2020

 Coverage will usually include compensation for delayed baggage or baggage that’s damaged in transit as well.

 If your wallet or passport is stolen, some plans will cover the cost of having a new passport or credit card mailed to you (this usually will depend on your residency).
-If your wallet is stolen with cash in it, most plans won’t reimburse you for the cash.
-One exception is the Explorer Plan from World Nomads, which covers up to $200 USD in cash compensation.
+If your wallet is stolen with cash in it, you won’t be able to claim the missing cash.

 Damaged or Stolen Gear